xBimTeam/XbimGeometry/README.md

-To resolve the issues of booleans and model precision To provide more transparency of the geometry results (Curves and loss of data) To provide clear divison between managed code and unmanaged code To improve performance by reducing nativ to managed transitions To support asyn operation
+To resolve the issues of booleans and model precision To provide more transparency of the geometry results (Curves and loss of data) To provide clear divison between managed code and unmanaged code To improve performance by reducing native to managed transitions To handle all native exceptions
+To handle face, shell and solid specific material assingment To support asyn operation
 To implement a service/factory pattern with dependency injection